kevinvalenciaa/cdp-project/README.md

 ## Web application

 `apps/ui` is a Next.js workspace for setting a goal, running an investigation, reviewing verified opportunities, approving activation work, and measuring outcomes.
 It supports persistent investigation chats, a per-chat results drawer, a workspace-wide latest-truth inbox, background runs, and revocable share snapshots.
-See [`docs/MULTIPLE_INVESTIGATIONS.md`](docs/MULTIPLE_INVESTIGATIONS.md) for the product model, Supabase schema, and worker process.

 One environment flag swaps the data source behind an identical UI: